Criteria for Davies Irreducibility of Markovian Quantum Dynamics: A classical criterion for Davies irreducibility

 Both are block upper triangular matrices, i.e., matrix reducible while the quantum system is (Davies) irreducible. \end{example}

-\begin{remark} The conservation of a projection operator, $\L^\dag(\hP)=0$, in Evans reducibility represents a stronger restriction than Davies reducibility.
+\begin{remark} The conservation of a projection operator, $\L^\dag(\hP)=0$, in Evans reducibility represents a stronger restriction than Davies reducibility; c.f.\ Proposition~\ref{prop:InterpretDaviesEvans}.
 In fact, Evans reducibility implies that, in a suitable basis, the corresponding classical Markov process can be decoupled into two uncoupled processes as illustrated in the example below.
-In terms of graph theory, Evans irreducibility implies weak connectivity while Davies irreducibility requires strong connectivity for all ON bases. \begin{example}[Dephasing for a two-level system] Consider a two-level system with dephasing generated by $\hL=\hsigma^z$.
+In terms of graph theory, Evans irreducibility implies weak connectivity while Davies irreducibility requires strong connectivity for all ON bases. \begin{example}[Dephasing for a two-level system] Consider a Markovian two-level system with $\hH=0$ and dephasing induced by the Lindblad operator $\hL=\hsigma^z$.
 For the ON basis $\{|\up\ket,|\down\ket\}$, the associated Markov process \eqref{eq:Markov-P} has the graphical representation

 which consists of two disconnected parts. \end{example} \end{remark}